xiagon01/graal/docs/reference-manual/tools/vscode-extension.md

-This page explains how to start using **Visual Studio Code support for GraalVM**, introduced in the 19.2 version.
+This section explains how to start using **Visual Studio Code support for GraalVM**, introduced in the 19.2 version.
 Visual Studio Code (from now on VS Code) is a source-code editor  that provides embedded Git and GitHub control, syntax highlighting, code refactoring etc..
 To enable a polyglot environment in